 Additional project views, like Board and Kanban, can help your team brainstorm creative projects, and the reporting tools show you where a project might become delayed.

 Even if you don’t use Asana as your main project management software, Instagantt’s advanced tools are incredibly useful, making it a superb choice for any complex project.

 Smartsheet is a web-based spreadsheet and Gantt chart app used by companies like Cisco and Hilton.
 While it doesn’t break any molds, it’s a tried-and-tested, professional project management tool that’s best suited for corporate planning rather than creatively driven projects.

 Smartsheet comes in four pricing plan levels.
-The Individual plan costs $14/month when billed annually and includes support for up to 10 charts and five dashboards, as well as alerts, reminders, automation, and templates.
-App integration for Google, Microsoft Office 365, Slack, and Microsoft Teams is included.
+The Individual plan includes support for up to 10 charts and five dashboards, as well as alerts, reminders, automation, and templates.
+App integration for Google, Microsoft 365, Slack, and Microsoft Teams is included.

-The Business plan costs $25/user/month when billed annually and allows for 100 charts per user.
+The Business plan allows for 100 charts per user.
 You also get unlimited reports and dashboards, resource management tracking, an activity log, group management, and integration support for ODBC, Skype for Business, Quip, Microsoft Power BI, Tableau, and Adobe Creative Cloud.

 The Enterprise and Premier plans have features like unlimited Gantt charts and Salesforce integration, but you need to contact Smartsheet for the pricing details.

 The tutorials, training, product certification, and support request portals are all excellent.
 Also, Smartsheet feels like a more modern version of Microsoft Project, so if you’ve used Project or Excel for project management in the past, you’ll hit the ground running with Smartsheet.

 - Read our full Smartsheet review.